carlespoles/DSCI6051-student/ml_engine/Readme.md

 -- \
 ```

 `--module-name trainer.task` specifies the script we need to run: it's the `task` file under the `trainer` folder.
-If we had a different script to run under the `trainer` folder, for example `another_script.py`, then we would change that part of the `ml-engine` job as:
+If we had a different script to run under the `trainer` folder instead of `task,py`, for example `another_script.py`, then we would change that part of the `ml-engine` job as:

 `--module-name trainer.another_script`